asimpletune/craigslist-roommate-ad/ad.md

 # Officer's house in the Presidio with "pretty" cool people
 Hey you, glad you found this ad.
 My name is Larthur and I live at the house.

 It's that time of year where beaver tails are thumping, birds be chirping, and people come and go.
-Sadly, our friends are moving to greener pastures, but what luck you have!
+Sadly, one of our friends is moving out, on to greener pastures, but what luck you have!
 This is a really lovely place, and we're all really happy, so we hope you like it as much as we do.

 **tl;dr**
 All the rooms are super nice, the house is amazing, and we're "ok".
 We have:
-* 2 rooms available as early as August 1st
-  * Large sized room $1610, bay view
-  * Medium sized room $1240, forest view
-* One room available September 1st.
+* One extra large room available January 1st.
-  * Small sized room $900, forrest view (no closet)

 We are:
 * AOK